Kortrijk Spurs

-The Kortrijk Spurs, for sponsorship reasons known as House of Talent Spurs, are a Belgian semi-professional basketball club based in Kortrijk.
+The Kortrijk Spurs, for sponsorship reasons known as House of Talents Spurs, are a Belgian professional basketball club based in Kortrijk.
 As of 2023, the club features 62 teams which makes it the largest basketball club in Belgium.
-Its first men's team currently plays in the Top Division Men One (TDM1).
+Its first men's team plays in the BNXT League.

-The Spurs are applying for a license in the BNXT League starting from the 2023–24 season, aiming to become the first team from Kortrijk in the top flight division since the 1970s.

 Home games are played in the event hall of Sportcampus Lange Munte, which can host 2,400 people.

 History

 The Kortrijk Spurs were founded after a merger between K Basketteam Kortrijk and BC Kortrijk Sport took place in 2019.
 The same year, the first men's team promoted from the Top Division Men Two to the Top Division Men One, the Belgian second level.

 In the Spurs' second season, Christophe Beghin (former three-time Belgian Player of the Year) was announced as the new head coach.
 They managed to reach the finals of the Top Division I in 2022, eventually losing to Guco Lier.

+From 2021 to 2023, the sponsorship revenues of the Spurs were doubled tenfold, while several West Flanders investors stepped in as well.

 The last team from Kortrijk to play in the Belgian top division, was IJsboerke Kortrijk during the 1970s.
 The biggest feat of the team was their victory of the Belgian Cup in 1976.
 In January 2023, the Spurs announced they are for a license in the BNXT League starting from the 2023–24 season.
+In May 2023, they received their license for the 2023–24 season.
+On 12 May 2023, the Spurs defeated Donza in the final of the Top Division Men One season and won the second division title.

+Following their promotion, Chairman Steve Rousseau stated the team aimed to play for the national championship at one point, and was hopeful for a Belgian Cup victory as soon as in 2025.